MasterCarl/digitalservice-frontend-challenge/govdata-federal-dashboard/README.md

 The dashboard is based on React.
 It uses the treemap chart from [Nivo](https://nivo.rocks), which is based, in turn, on d3.js.
 For testing, Jest is used in conjunction with testing-library.
 [Vite](https://vitejs.dev) is used for frontend tooling, in conjunction with [SWC](https://swc.rs) (Speedy Web Compiler).

+## Online preview

+You can view this dashboard online at [https://digitalservice-frontend-challenge-two.vercel.app](https://digitalservice-frontend-challenge-two.vercel.app).

 ## Installation

 Yarn is used as the package manager.
 If not available, refer to the [installation instructions](https://yarnpkg.com/getting-started/install) to install it.